njoyard/router/README.md

 Sets a holder function to prevent navigating away from the current route.
 If `holder` is unspecified, removes any previously set holder.

 When set, a holder will be called when attempting to navigate to a normal (non-action) route.
 It will receive a callback as a parameter.
 The holder should either return `true` or call the callback (with no arguments) to accept the navigation, or return anything else and not call the callback to prevent navigation.
-It should not both return `true` and call the callback (or the navigation will occur twice).
 When accepting navigation, the holder is removed and must be set again if needed.

 Note: setting a holder only prevents navigation from the router.
 It does not prevent navigating to an other page.